 Type 304 and 304L Stainless Steel

 Stainless steel takes its name from its ability to resist rusting thanks to the interaction between its alloying components and the environment to which they're exposed.
 Numerous types of stainless steel serve a variety of purposes and many overlap.
-All stainless steels are comprised of at least 10 percent chromium.
+All stainless steels are comprised of at least 10% chromium.
 But not all stainless steels are the same.
-In fact, there are varying degrees of the metal — something many of us don't readily know.

 Each type of stainless steel is graded, usually in a series.
-These series classify the different types of stainless from 200 to 600, with many different categories in between.
-Each comes with different properties and fall into different families including austenitic (non-magnetic), ferritic (magnetic), duplex, and martensitic and precipitation hardening (high strength and good resistance to corrosion) stainless.
+These series classify the different types of stainless from 200 to 600, with many categories in between.
+Each comes with distinct properties and falls into families including:

 Here, we explain the difference between two common types found on the market — 304 and 304L.